sc-idevops/twitchwiki/curlykody.md

 - Kody's made up vocabulary is quite extensive...
   - Kody often refers to cursed things as being a "creech" which is sort for a creature
   - For unknown reasons he makes riffs on "Agitha Christie"'s name. (e.g. SOMETHING-itha Christie)

+## Special Scenes
+- Fireplace: Kody sits in a chair in front of a crackling fireplace to read lore, typically while playing morrorwind.

 ## PC Specs
 - Intel Core i5-8600k 4.8GHz OC